jredwardson/tsql-notes/70-762/Concurrency.md

 ```
 ## Concurrency Control
 - **Pessimistic concurrency control**:  Uses locks to isolate transactions.
 When a transaction performs an action that acquires a lock on a resource, other transactions cannot perform conflicting actions on that resource until the lock is released.
 Mainly used in environments where there is high contention for data, where the cost of protecting data with locks is less than the cost of rolling back transactions if concurrency conflicts occur.
 - **Optimistic concurrency control**: Transactions do not lock data when they read it.
-When a transaction data, the system checks to see if another transaction changed the data after it was read, and raises an error if so.
+When a transaction attempts to change data, the system checks to see if another transaction changed the data after it was read, and raises an error if so.
 Typically, the transaction receiving the error rolls back the transaction and starts over.
 Mainly used in environments where there is low contention for data, and where the cost of occasionally rolling back a transaction is lower than the cost of locking data when read.
 ## Locks

 SQL Server uses locks to support concurrency while maintaining isolation.
 The locks used by a transaction depend on its isolation level.